quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	The fix involves implementing a fail recovery mechanism for the issue of LPE FW pipeline stall when the Input DMA(DDR->LPE DRAM) is delayed due to system conditions like delay in SCU FW response for DDR LINK_UP message.
+May 03 2011: Rohit K Sindhu: Audio FW Ver.03.00.06
+	BZ 1589
+	This fix is for audio playback with odd period sizes and volume control enabled.
+In order to fix this problem the DMA latency buffer is changed to 4ms from 2ms.